 About this task

-To completely disallow all direct access to a host, you can select strict lockdown mode.
+If you want to disallow all direct access to a host completely, you can select strict lockdown mode.
 Strict lockdown mode makes it impossible to access a host if the vCenter Server is unavailable and SSH and the ESXi Shell are disabled.
 See Lockdown Mode Behavior.

 - Browse to the host in the vSphere Web Client inventory.